zain-osscdr/Machine-Learning-Models/README.md

 The report provides additional information about the machine learning project, methodology, experiments, and implementation.

 🎯 Project Goals

-The main goals of this repository are to:

 Practice practical machine learning workflows
 Work with datasets from different domains
 Understand classification and regression problems